 Whether store bought or straight from a fresh coconut, coconut water and fresh berries make the perfect pair in these super refreshing and naturally sweet Independence Day popsicles!

-- Fresh Berries (I used blueberries, raspberries, and sliced strawberries)
+- 2.5 cups Fresh Berries I used blueberries, raspberries, and sliced strawberries

-- Coconut Water (I used Amy and Brian's Coconut Juice)
+- 40 oz Coconut Water I used Amy and Brian's Coconut Juice

 - Drop beries into popsicle molds (smaller pieces will go to the bottom, others will have to be gently nudged into the mold using a butter knife or extra popsicle stick).